Categories

 A particularly powerful theme in the book is the distinction between mandates and movements.
 Mandates may produce obedience.
 Movements produce ownership.
 For compliance professionals, this is a critical distinction.

 This is where compliance culture becomes real.
-Employees need to see that ethical leadership, control discipline, speaking up, and responsible business performance are recognized, promoted, and rewarded.
+Employees need to see that ethical leadership, controlled discipline, speaking up, and responsible business performance are recognized, promoted, and rewarded.
 They also need to see that misconduct, retaliation, and willful blindness have consequences.

 Compliance Application

 The CCO’s implementation challenge is to convert program design into operational evidence.
 That evidence includes adoption data, control testing, investigation metrics, remediation tracking, third-party monitoring, AI use inventories, exception reporting, and incentive alignment.
 Implementation also requires courage.
 A CCO must be willing to ship pilots, gather feedback, and make changes.
-The compliance function must stop treating launch as success.
+The compliance function must stop equating launch with success.
 Launch is the beginning.
 Adoption, evidence, and improvement are the proof.

 CCO Questions

-Which compliance initiatives have launched but not been adopted?
+• Which compliance initiatives have been launched but not adopted?

-Do we have stakeholder maps for our most important compliance priorities?
+• Do we have stakeholder maps for our most important compliance priorities?

-Are we running pre-mortems before major program changes, including AI governance, third-party risk, speak-up enhancements, and incentive redesign?
+• Are we running pre-mortems before major program changes, including AI governance, third-party risk, speak-up enhancements, and incentive redesign?

-What compliance practices would continue if the current CCO left tomorrow?
+• What compliance practices would continue if the current CCO left tomorrow?

 Practical Takeaways